NWChemEx/ParallelZone/docs/source/developer/design/parallel_zone.rst

 At the moment, C++ lacks reflection (the ability to introspect and modify a program).
 Many generic programming tasks (for example hashing and serialization) can be largely automated if reflection exists.
+While reflection would be nice, as discussed in :ref:`reflection_design` we have decided not to pursue this avenue.

 *****************
 Existing Runtimes